liutaocode/AwesomeDiarizationDataset/README.md

 ``Update:`` You can visualize those datasets via [URL](https://github.com/liutaocode/DiarizationVisualization).

 If you find other usefull datasets, feel free to propose a `PR`.

+Other multi-modal datasets on speeches can be found on [URL](https://github.com/liutaocode/Multi-modal-Speech-Dataset).